yonaskolb/Genesis/README.md

 Genesis is a templating and scaffolding tool.

 A Genesis template is a manifest of options and files written in yaml or json.
-Option values can be provided in [various ways](#providing-options) otherwise you will be interactivly asked for inputs.
+Option values can be provided in [various ways](#providing-options) otherwise you will be interactively asked for inputs.
 Template files are written in [Stencil](https://github.com/kylef/Stencil).
 The list of files can make use of dynamic paths and be generated multiple times depending on the format of the input.

 - ✅ Template manifests in easy to read and write **yaml or json**
 - ✅ Template files in **Stencil**